Give the Colony a Break: Puerto Rico’s Devastating Disaster Story

 As an American colony, the nation has been victimized for over a century since it became a U.S. territory in 1898.
 Since then, numerous plebiscites on the island have not resulted in a vote for residents to become U.S. citizens.

 In 1917, the Jones Act was passed to allow more Puerto Ricans to enter the military.
-Since the 1970s, Congress has kicked the can down the road to decide the statehood status of Puerto Rico, but a Republican Congress has not pushed this issue mainly because the island’s citizens would largely vote Democratic.
-In the worse case scenario, skeptics can say that one reason for the Administration’s poor relief response is that the island is largely Democratic and that it has no Congressional representation.
+Since the 1970s, Congress has kicked the can down the road to decide Puerto Rico’s statehood status, but a Republican Congress has not pushed this issue mainly because the island’s citizens would largely vote Democratic.
+In the worst-case scenario, skeptics can say that one reason for the Administration’s poor relief response is that the island is largely Democratic and that it has no Congressional representation.

 The island also has an unemployment rate of 12-13% compared to the U.S. rate of 5.5% and about a 41% poverty rate compared to the U.S.’s 14.3%, according to a 2015 article in The Guardian.
-The article also found that food on the island was 21% more expensive than in the U.S., accompanied by a cost of living which was 13% more expensive than in the U.S. Today, the island imports about 85% of its food and the island’s small domestic food production has been decimated by the hurricane.
+The article also found that food on the island was 21% more expensive than in the U.S., accompanied by a cost of living that was 13% more expensive than in the U.S. Today, the island imports about 85% of its food, and the hurricane has decimated the island’s small domestic food production.

-To worsen matters, the island’s government also has succumbed to a series of high debt loan agreements that piled more debt on an already weak economy.
+To worsen matters, the island’s government has also succumbed to a series of high-debt loan agreements that have piled more debt on an already weak economy.

-Most recently, Hurricane Maria, and earlier, the 2008 recession, all paved the way for opportunists, such as hedge funds, bond issuers and venture capitalists, to push for the privatization of Puerto Rico’s public assets (water, airport, roads), while also seeking to victimize the island by making unfavorable lending offers.
+Hurricane Maria and the 2008 recession paved the way for opportunists, such as hedge funds, bond issuers, private equity, and venture capitalists, to push for the privatization of Puerto Rico’s public assets (water, airport, roads) while also seeking to victimize the island by making unfavorable lending offers.

 Colonialism at its best

-The latest example comes from a group of bond issuers who proposed an unfavorable bond swap deal to the island’s government.
+The latest example comes from bond issuers proposing an unfavorable bond swap deal to the island’s government.
 The hurricane was a natural disaster compounded by a man-made disaster of over a century of colonial neglect.
 It’s no wonder that many residents of Puerto Rico are now saying they will emigrate to the U.S. This will leave the island more vulnerable to financial opportunists as the population declines.

 The Danger of Colonial Life

-While Puerto Rico faces a slow recovery and with no timetable yet for when electrical power will be restored, some residents have already said they will leave the island for the U.S. Colonial life causes hardship, not only in Puerto Rico, but in the early days of the U.S.
+While Puerto Rico faces a slow recovery, and there is no timetable yet for when electrical power will be restored, some residents have already said they will leave the island for the U.S. Colonial life caused hardship, not only in Puerto Rico but also in the early days of the U.S.

-Writing in The Short History of American Capitalism, author Meyer Weinberg wrote that “on the eve of the American Revolution, 60% of the American people possessed no wealth at all.
+In The Short History of American Capitalism, author Meyer Weinberg wrote that “on the eve of the American Revolution, 60% of the American people possessed no wealth.

 “The top 20% controlled 95% of the wealth.
 Even the second fifth held only five percent of the wealth.
 Those without any assets were enslaved workers, indentured servants, or free women, in addition to poverty-stricken free workers located primarily in port towns.
 In one place after another, north or south, a similar distribution of wealth could be found.”